 Councillors have to be aware of many different local issues so it is best to enter a meeting/ write your letter with a direct 'ask', focusing on your priority issues of which you are well researched.
 This helps to direct the conversation and breaks down the huge issue of climate change to make it something easier to take action on.
 It is important to remember that councillors often have another part time job alongside their role so making climate change ‘manageable’ can generate more effective action.

 As a local resident, you are free to contact your councillor directly by email or phone to raise a specific issue of concern.
 Your councillor's contact details can be found on their website.
 Another option is attending a councillor's surgery, which is usually once a month.
 This is an informal meeting where you can raise an issue of concern with your councillor.
 The time, date and location of their surgery can be found on their website.
-It is a meeting such as this where a short and concise 'fact sheet' could be really useful in raising your councillor's awareness.

 Your access to council members